-I love the look for these cool espresso cups; simple, colorful, modern, and a great insulator for an espresso.
-Crafted from a high-quality ceramic they are made to last.
+I love the look of these cool espresso cups; simple, colorful, modern, and a great insulator for an espresso.
+Crafted from high-quality ceramic, they are made to last.
 They have made the outer walls with the optimal thickness for keeping your espresso or any other hot beverage at a perfect temperature for longer.

-Each set contains four cups and saucers in green, yellow, red, and blue with a matte black exterior.
-The ergonomic design also makes each cup super easy to hold with one hand while using your other free hand to hold the saucer.
+Each set contains four cups and green, yellow, red, and blue saucers with a matte black exterior.
+The ergonomic design makes each cup super easy to hold with one hand while using your other free hand to hold the saucer.